All Programs and Resources

 Learn more about the many ways Penn can help you launch a career at a startup.

-Help local small businesses plan, launch, and grow through consulting or researching for the Wharton Small Business Development Center.
+Help local small businesses plan, launch, and grow through consulting or researching for the Snider Center.

 When you intern at a startup, our Startup Internship Award can help with financial support.